EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 ![image](https://user-images.githubusercontent.com/48513387/100548200-66a65b80-326b-11eb-9453-c8e02ce3042e.png)

 Then, the Task A1 execution starts.
 Batches are prepared through the `data_preprocessing` function and the original dataset is divided in train, validation and test sets.
-For this purpose a new folder (celeba_testing) is created to contain the first test dataset.
+A new folder (celeba_testing) is created to contain the first test dataset.

 ```python
 training_batches, valid_batches, test_batches = data_preprocessing(...)